 Whatever the reason, you're done with sharecropping your content, your identity, and your self.

-Our content is becoming more important and sometimes even critical to our lives.
-It is not secure in the hands of random ephemeral startups or big silos.
-We should be the holders of our own data.
+Our online content and identites are becoming more important and sometimes even critical to our lives.
+Neither are secure in the hands of random ephemeral startups or big silos.
+We should be the holders of our online presence.